Let’s review the three common mistakes done by an independent artist.

 What happens when your main goal is to get signed by a label?

-- Instead of interacting with fans, DJs, and people who can promote your music on a larger scale than yourself, you are trying to put yourself on record labels.
-This situation presents two uncomfortable problems, which are
+- You are going to shoot the wrong people.
+Instead of interacting with fans, DJs, and people who can promote your music on a larger scale than yourself, you are trying to put yourself on record labels.
+This situation presents two uncomfortable problems:

 - You will lose motivation if you do not achieve this task.
 And believe me, I have seen it in countless artists; They say they have a huge passion for music, and after three years, when they finally gave up, they are not as creative as before.